 Responsibility is an issue I find difficult to get my head around.
 For years, when in the depths of anorexia, I wanted to be left alone.
-To be left to be responsible for my own actions and my own eating.
+I wanted to be responsible for my own actions and eating.
 No one should be telling me what I should and shouldn’t be doing, what I should and shouldn’t be eating.
 No, it was my life and I wanted to live it exactly how I wanted.
 If I didn’t want to eat, why should I be made to?
 I wanted the responsibility to live my own life how I wanted to live it.

-But these past 9 months, when I have started making friends, doing more normal things, living a more normal (and SLIGHTLY better) life I have realised that I like having these things and I want to keep them and improve on them…and the only way to do that is to eat.
-The only path not eating and restricting will send me down is the path right back to the hospital door…or even death.
+But these past 9 months I have started to live a more normal (and SLIGHTLY better life).
+I have made friends and am doing more normal things.
+I have realised that I like having these things and I want to keep them and improve on them.
+The only way to do that is to eat.
+Restricting and not eating will send me down the path back to hospital, or even death.
 But I want the path to friendship; I want the path to life.

-So I can now take responsibility for my own eating some of the time and I can do so without great difficulty.
-I could not do it all of the time and I would struggle without the CTO but from a time 5 and a half years ago when I couldn’t put a morsel of food into my mouth to now, having meals and not agonising over every mouthful, this is something I didn’t think was possible.
+So I can now take responsibility for my own eating some of the time.
+And I can do so without great difficulty.
+I could not do it all of the time and I would struggle without the CTO.
+Five and a half years ago I couldn’t put a morsel of food into my mouth.
+Now, I can eat and not agonise over every mouthful.
+This is something I didn’t think was possible.
 I thought I would never be able to eat without my mum sitting there, let alone have times when I eat and don’t think about it!
-I still have a long way to go, but I have come a fair way…and I am not going to go back.
+I still have a long way to go, but I have come a fair way.
+And I am not going to go back.